-At Portland Vets we do recommend vaccination as an important part of keeping your pet healthy.
-We choose the safest and most current vaccines available for each individual species and tailor the frequency of vaccination according to the latest research on immunity.
+At Portland Vets we recommend vaccination as an important part of keeping your pet healthy.
+We choose the safest and most current vaccines available for each individual species and tailor the frequency of vaccination according to the latest research on virus strains and immunity.

 Antibody titer testing